CS131-TA-team/hw5-grading-script/README.md

 ## Usage
 * Create a folder for each submission in the `submissions` folder
 * Put `expr-compare.ss` in the corresponding folder.
 Make sure there are `#lang racket` and `(provide (all-defined-out))` lines in that file.
+* Please make sure that in your `expr-compare.ss`, there are only definitions.
+Top-level function calls such as `(test-expr-compare test-expr-x test-expr-y)` may cause compiling error and thus not allowed.
 * Execute the script via
   ```shell
   ./main.rkt ./submissions